Try iOS 12 CoreML — Use Machine Learning to Automatically Predict Article Categories, and Train the Model Yourself!

 Questions to Explore:

-- Can it support re-learning?
+Can it support further training?

-- Can the mlmodel file be converted to other platforms?
+Can the mlmodel file be converted to other platforms?

-- Can models be trained on iOS?
+Can you train models on iOS?

 Conclusion: